afonsonf/ceph-consensus-spec/description.md

 However, the specification makes some deviations/abstractions from the implemented version:
 * Election logic.
 The specification abstracts how the election is done, the leader is chosen randomly and, for now, only one per epoch.
 * Monitor quorum.
 The quorum is constant throughout the model and is used as the set of all monitors.
 This can be changed by having it be defined at the leader_election function.
 * The communication layer.
 The variable messages holds the messages waiting to be handled.
-For now, messages cannot be randomly duplicated nor lost, and some messages can be received out of order.
+For now, messages are not randomly duplicated nor lost, and some messages can be received out of order.
 * The transactions.
 In the specification, transactions are simplified to represent only a change of value in the variable monitor_store.
 * Failure model.
 For now, if a monitor crashes it will instantly restart, resetting some variables and continuing to participate in the quorum.
 This can be changed by having a dynamic quorum and if the monitor crashes having it leave the quorum until new elections are triggered.